sosheskaz/sosheskaz.github.io/_posts/2017-03-07-XCode-CI-Article.md

 necessary for a small operation, like mine.
 I use a dedicated 2011 MacBook Pro using [NoSleep](https://integralpro.github.io/nosleep/).
 This keeps the machine from going to sleep when closing the lid. **This can be the same machine as the CI server if desired**.
 * XCode must be installed on the build agent, along with all of the command line tools.
+It can be installed from the [Mac App Store](https://itunes.apple.com/us/app/xcode/id497799835?mt=12).
 Once XCode is installed, run `xcode-select -install` from the Terminal.
 * [TeamCity](https://www.jetbrains.com/teamcity/) or another CI solution.
 My guide will use TeamCity, because it's what I'm most familiar with, as well as because it has *XCode support out-of-the-box*.
 * (Optional) [Carthage](https://github.com/Carthage/Carthage) or another package manager.
 This simplifies